amc1448/ADS_MusicGenreClassification/README.md

 Of the three models, ResNet18 performed best with an accuracy of 71.7%, despite being the least complex and layered.
 In this case, the additional depth of ResNet50 and VGG16 did not improve on the classification accuracy of ResNet18.
 The more complex networks’ lesser performance is reflective of overfitting to the training data, as well as the vanishing gradient problem: that as CNNs become deeper, the network’s ability to backpropagate useful gradient information to initial layers is weakened—weakening the model’s performance on a whole.

-## Overall
+## Interpretation and Explanation of Our Results
-Overall, the multi-layer perceptron models trained on the 57 audio features performed the best, outperforming the CNNs, despite their greater complexity.
+Overall, the multi-layer perceptron models trained on the 57 audio features performed the best, outperforming the CNNs despite their greater complexity.
 This demonstrates that for the GTZAN dataset, using the sound feature data is preferable to their image representations in the form of spectrograms.
 It also demonstrates that a relatively simple fully-connected model can yield highly accurate results.
 If using a supervised learning model, our results suggest that using a RandomForest Classifier or KNN yields the best results.